← Back to Stories

 Key details reported by multiple sources:

-- Trump issued the executive order on the first day of his second term (February 19, 2025) to deny automatic citizenship to children born to undocumented immigrants or temporary foreign residents.
+• Trump issued an executive order on April 1 of his second term to deny citizenship to children born to undocumented or temporary visa holders.

-- The Trump administration argued that 'subject to the jurisdiction thereof' in the 14th Amendment excluded children of undocumented immigrants or temporary residents, but the Court rejected this interpretation.
+• The Trump administration argued that 'subject to the jurisdiction thereof' in the 14th Amendment excludes children of unlawful or temporary residents.

-- Trump attended oral arguments in person on April 1, 2026, the first sitting president to do so, though he left midway through.
+• Trump attended oral arguments in person on April 1, the first sitting president to do so.

 Points of Difference